-The Office of Advising and Student Success provides general information on advising, registration, referral resources for students with documented disabilities, success coaching, and coordinates college wide academic success initiatives such as tutoring.
-Each student is assigned a faculty or staff member who serves as his/her advisor.
-Advisors want to maintain close contact with students to support their success and encourage several meetings between advisor and advisee each semester.
-Advisors offer support, review academic progress, help with the registration process for future semesters, provide information, and offer suggestions for career preparation success.
-Students in academic difficulty need to seek help by talking with their advisor and asking for assistance through the various academic support services.
-Students should contact the Director of Student Success for more information.
+The Office of Advising and Student Success provides general information on advising, registration, referral resources for students with documented disabilities, and coordinates college wide academic success initiatives including tutoring and workshops related to time management and study skills.

+Each student is assigned a faculty or staff member who serves as their advisor.
+Advisors maintain close contact with students to support their success and encourage several meetings between advisor and advisee each semester.
+Advisors offer support, review academic progress, help with the registration process each semester, provide information, and offer suggestions for career preparation success.
+Students who are struggling academically are encouraged to seek help by meeting with their advisor and asking for assistance through the various academic support services.